 What your Disneyland After Dark doesn’t include.

 Your Disneyland After Dark ticket does not include any food, drinks, or merchandise (with the exception of a small commemorative collectible like a lanyard and special ticket or map).
-As of right now, most rides are included and Disney’s website states the Star Wars Rise of the Resistance will be operational and running during its Star Wars Night which means you can bypass the virtual queue altogether!
+As of right now, most rides are included and Disney’s website states that the lightning line rides like Star Wars Rise of the Resistance will be operational and running during its Star Wars Night which means you can bypass paying extra for them!
 However, this may change in the future.

 Is Disneyland After Dark Worth It?